pragmatical/pizza/README.md

 ## Running the notebooks
 Notebooks run and use one of 2 .env files.
-There is .ffmodel.env, and .chatbot.env
+There is .ffmodel.env, and .chatbot.env The notebooks are set up to look for these .env files go in your user home dirctory, all notebooks use .ffmodel.env except for the chatbot notebook

 .ffmodel.env
 ```